karthiksrikumar/ConvoArabic-POLLEN/README.md

 By embedding Gulf dialectal patterns into cutting-edge AI systems, **we're not just preserving language—we're ensuring it thrives and evolves in digital spaces.** Language that exists only in human conversation is vulnerable; language that's built into AI systems has a technological future.

 #### **Global Model for Linguistic Equity**
-POLLEN-Oman serves as a **proof-of-concept for linguistic justice in AI development.** Our methodology—community partnership, cultural immersion, youth leadership, and ethical data stewardship—can be replicated for marginalized language communities worldwide.
+POLLEN-Oman serves as a **proof-of-concept for linguistic justice in AI development.** Our methodology: community partnership, cultural immersion, youth leadership, and ethical data stewardship can be replicated for marginalized language communities worldwide, as we have done through America, and soon in Nigeria.

 ### The Urgency: Now or Never